-J. Dennis Hastert, former Speaker of the U.S. House of Representatives, joined Dickstein Shapiro in 2008 as a member of the firm’s Public Policy & Law Practice.
+J. Dennis Hastert, former Speaker of the U.S. House of Representatives, joined Dickstein Shapiro in 2008 and is co-leader of the firm’s Public Policy & Political Law Practice.
 Speaker Hastert served from January 6, 1999 until January 3, 2007 and was the longest-serving Republican Speaker in history.
-He was elected to the House in 1987 and served Illinois’ 14th Congressional District.
+He was elected to the House in 1987 and served Illinois’s 14th Congressional District.

 AREAS OF CONCENTRATION